Manage Innovation And Knowledge

 4. Analyzing the scope, ownership, and vulnerabilities of that mission-critical IP;

-5. Verifying that appropriate strategies, policies, and procedures are in place to optimize returns;
+5. Determining whether appropriate strategies, policies, and procedures are in place to optimize returns from your company’s mission-critical IP;

 7. Identifying how you can mitigate liability for possible third party claims of IP infringement against your company.